Scaling and Sustainability → Building Network Capacity

 Hospitals and health care systems can also contract with a local CDC-recognized organization and host classes at the hospital or at affiliated sites.
 This may help expand an organization’s reach as well as shift administrative responsibilities from a community-based organization to a hospital system.
 Hospitals can also act as a referral hub in their community and refer patients to available National DPP lifestyle change programs.

-FQHCs are comprehensive, community-based primary care providers that offer affordable care in high-need areas and to high-need populations.
-Their location in high-need communities and accessibility to patients regardless of ability makes FQHCs good candidates to deliver the National DPP lifestyle change program to their patient populations.
+FQHCs are comprehensive, community-based primary care providers that offer affordable care in areas with high need for health care.
+Their location in communities and their accessibility to patients makes FQHCs good candidates to deliver the National DPP lifestyle change program to their patient populations.

-Multiple funding streams support FQHCs including Medicaid, Medicare, private insurance, self-pay, Health Resources and Services Administration (HRSA) grants, and a variety of other grant funding sources.
+FQHCs receive payment and support from Medicaid, Medicare, private insurance, self-pay, Health Resources and Services Administration (HRSA) grants, and a variety of other grant funding sources.

 FQHCs are reimbursed by Medicaid using an encounter-based prospective payment system (PPS), which is calculated on a per-visit basis and is designed to cover all qualifying services and supplies provided during the visit.
-For states that have established Medicaid coverage for the National DPP lifestyle change program, reimbursement of the program would either be rolled into existing FQHC PPS rates, or it would be “carved out” of the PPS and reimbursed separately (i.e., FQHCs would bill the Medicaid agency directly for the service under a separate billing code).
+For states that have established Medicaid coverage for the National DPP lifestyle change program, reimbursement of the program would either be rolled into existing FQHC PPS rates, or it would be reimbursed separately (i.e., FQHCs would bill the Medicaid agency directly for the service under a separate billing code).

 Additionally, MCOs have more flexibility in how they pay for FQHC services; however, plans are required to pay FQHCs at least what they would pay non-FQHC providers in their network for the same medical services.
 If total MCO payments to an FQHC are less than what the center would have been paid under the PPS, the state Medicaid agency must pay the difference.